clearlinux/clear-linux-documentation/source/tutorials/archive/kata_migration.rst

 ***********

 `Clear Containers`_ and `Kata Containers`_ can co-exist in the same system.
-Both can be installed through the :file:`containers-virt bundle`.
-However, we recommend that you migrate to Kata Containers because Clear Containers is no longer maintained_ and will soon be deprecated on |CL-ATTR|.
+Both can be installed through the :command:`containers-virt` bundle.
+However, we recommend that you migrate to Kata Containers because Clear Containers is no longer `maintained`_ and will soon be deprecated on |CL-ATTR|.

 Prerequisites
 *************